 Sean represents clients in a wide range of contentious matters, including corporate governance, contract, fraud, and antitrust disputes.
 Beyond handling complex U.S. litigation, he resolves cross-border disputes through negotiation, mediation, and international arbitration.

-Sean has written extensively on trade compliance and cross-border issues and frequently provides related seminars and trainings.
+Sean has written extensively on trade compliance and cross-border issues and frequently provides related seminars and trainings on these issues.

 - Georgetown University (J.D.
 2006; Symposium Editor, Journal of International Law; Certificate in Refugees and Humanitarian Emergencies); Harvard University (A.B. in History and Literature magna cum laude 2000)